Valenciennes FC: History

 From 1988 to 1991, Valenciennes improved significantly under manager Georges Peyroche.
 Peyroche left the club in 1991 and Francis Smerecki was named as his replacement.
 In Smerecki's first season, he led the club back to Division 1.
 In the club's first season back, Valenciennes were involved in a bribing scandal that effectively dismantled the club for the next decade.
 The scandal, which involved Marseille midfielder Jean-Jacques Eydelie and the club's general manager under the advisement of club chairman Bernard Tapie bribing Valenciennes players Christophe Robert, Jacques Glassmann, and Jorge Burruchaga, became headline news mainly due to Marseille being the most popular club in the country.
 It was asserted that the bribe was made in order for Valenciennes players to "take it easy" on Marseille players with the latter club having to play in the 1993 UEFA Champions League Final against Italian club Milan just days later.
 Marseille beat Valenciennes 1–0 and went on to defeat Milan to become the first French club to win the European competition.
 After the plot was discovered, Robert admitted to accepting the bribe, Burruchaga admitted to initially agreeing to it, but later changing his mind, while Glassmann said he never agreed to the deal.
 The subsequent reports of the scandal completely tarnished the Valenciennes's image and several players departed the club amid embarrassment and speculation that they were also involved in the plot.
 With the club now playing in Ligue 2, Valenciennes was unable to cope with the damage instilled on it due to the scandal and finished dead last in the league, thus falling to the third division for the first time in the club's lifetime.
 Two seasons later, the club was relegated to the fourth division due to financial problems.
 Ahead of the 1996–97 season, the club dropped to amateur status after filing for bankruptcy.

 On 1 April 1996, the club was renamed Valenciennes Football Club and finished in fifth place in its inaugural campaign under the name.
 In the following season, the fourth division was renamed to the Championnat de France amateur and Valenciennes became inaugural champions of the league.
 Over the next seven seasons, Valenciennes played in the Championnat National, excluding one season back in the CFA.
 In the 2004–05 season, the club won National and returned to the second division, now called Ligue 2.
-Surprisingly, after one season, Valenciennes earned promotion back to the first division, now called Ligue 1, under the leadership of Antoine Kombouaré.
+After one season, Valenciennes earned promotion back to the first division, now called Ligue 1, under the leadership of Antoine Kombouaré.
 After eight years in Ligue 1, the club was relegated to the second division in 2014.
 Because of this relegation, VAFC experienced financial problems and saw the return to the business of the former minister Jean-Louis Borloo.
 He saved the club from demotion to the fourth division.